MicrosoftDocs/azure-dev-docs/articles/intro/includes/redeploy-procedure-py-chat.md

 ## Redeploy Chat app with load balancer endpoint

-These are are completed on the chat app sample.
+These are completed on the chat app sample.

 #### [Initial deployment](#tab/initial-deployment)